rickkln/corona/README.md

 1.  **Navigate into the cloned folder.**

-    Navigate into your new site’s directory and start it up:
+    Navigate into your new site’s directory, install node modules and start it up:

     ```shell
     cd corona/
+    npm install
     gatsby develop
     ```